Last updated on August 13th, 2025 at 10:42 am

 Ans.
 There are three types of aggression in sports.
 They are as follows

 (ii) Hostile Aggression.
 The main aim is to cause harm or injury to the opponent.
 It is usually an unplanned, impulsive reaction.
-For example, a bowler throwing a bouncer to deliberately injure the batsman.
+For example, a bowler throws a bouncer to deliberately injure the batsman.

 10. Explain Assertive behavior in detail.

-For an act to be assertive, it must be a goal directed with no specific intention to harm along with the use of legitimate force with no rules broken.
+For an act to be assertive, it must be a goal-directed with no specific intention to harm along with the use of legitimate force with no rules broken.

 Thus, assertive behavior should include four components tiz. it should be goal-oriented, should not be intended to harm, should use only legitimate force and should not break any rule of the sport.